saibaba/monad_monoid/README.md

 But, now you have to get rid of T<sub>o</sub><sup>2</sup>.

-What we need is a function:
+What we need is a (generic) function (generic function, works for all parameters, a natural transformation):
 <pre>
 mu: T<sub>o</sub><sup>2</sup> -> T<sub>o</sub>
 or its instantiations (components or indexing by object):